MDPMissionThrottle/SendSMSInvitations/README.md

 # Send SMS Invitations
 This plugin allows Limesurvey users to send surveys via SMS text message.
-To get started, click the “Surveys” button in the top navigation bar or the “List surveys” button in the main center menu.
+To get started, click the ```Surveys``` button in the top navigation bar or the “List surveys” button in the main center menu.
 <Image 1>

 From this page, choose your survey.